icgc-dcc/dcc-portal/dcc-portal-ui/UI.md

   |__ images/
 ```

+:thumbsup: If you have any questions about coding conventions please refer to the Portal UI [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information.

 ### Register your Application Route ###

 :dart: Your application route is the entry point into your application.
 Here you will be using angular-ui-router.
 For more information